symbol/symbol-docs/source/getting-started/first-application.rst

 Sending the ticket
 ==================

-Send one ``company.ticket`` to the ticket vendor account announcing a :ref:`TransferTransaction <transfer-transaction>`, one of the most commonly used actions in NEM.
+Let's send one ticket unit to a customer announcing a :ref:`TransferTransaction <transfer-transaction>`, one of the most commonly used actions in NEM.

-1. Prepare the **TransferTransaction**.
-The following attributes form a TransferTransaction:
+1. Prepare the **TransferTransaction** with the following values.

 .. csv-table::
     :header: "Property", "Value", "Description"
     :delim: ;
     :widths: 20 30 50

-    Deadline; Default ; The maximum amount of time to include the transaction in the blockchain.
+    Deadline; Default (2 hours); The maximum amount of time to include the transaction in the blockchain.
     Recipient; SC7A4H...2VBU; The recipient account address.
+In this case, the customer's address.
     Mosaics; [1 7cdf3b117a3c40cc]; The array of mosaics to send.
     Message; enjoy your ticket; The attached message.
     Network; MIJIN_TEST; The local network identifier.